 Sue: Does Colin ever put his hat on?
 Or does he have to carry it around with him the whole time?

-Me: If he puts the hat on, he won’t get through the doors on the set.
+Me: If he put the hat on, he wouldn’t be able to get through the doors on the set.

 An unconscious Doctor is carried back to his TARDIS.

 Me: Yes, unless the Doctor is a cross-dresser on the quiet.

 Sue: So that means Nyssa does have other clothes she could wear!

 Me: Do you really want her to run around in that butterfly costume again?

 Sue: Anything’s preferable to her usual sweat magnet.